Updated December 30, 2017

-Halfway through January, we are entering the busiest season of the year for kosher wine events and it is time to mark your calendars, get out your credit cards and start clicking away to secure tickets for some of the best and most enjoyable wine-tasting opportunities.
-These tastings include a slew of KFWE events occurring in Miami, London, New York, Los Angeles and Israel.
+As January looms, we are entering the busiest season of the year for kosher wine events and it is time to mark your calendars, get out your credit cards and start clicking away to secure tickets for some of the best and most enjoyable wine-tasting opportunities.
+These tastings include a slew of KFWE events occurring in Miami, Israel, Paris, London, New York and Los Angeles in addition to several events that provide a broader look at the kosher wine world today, encompassing wines from distributors/importers in addition to Royal.
 KFWE stands for “Kosher Wine and Food Experience” and is a mega-tasting of the wines in Royal Wine Corporation’s rather large portfolio.
-The first event of the season was KFWE Miami, which was held a few weeks ago in, you guessed it, Miami Beach and was the second vintage of the event, making it likely that it will become a regular occurrence in one format or another.
-While it is more a fundraiser for WIZO than a full-blown wine tasting (and it has a number of issues that are currently preventing it from being an event on par with the other KFWE events), it provides a spectacular opportunity to taste a huge selection of wines in Royal’s portfolio, many of which are usually tough to find in the sultry region of Miami.